 A popular mnemonic, S.M.A.R.T. helps people remain on a path to academic, professional, and personal success.
-The S.M.A.R.T. system enables individuals to devise a solid plan with concrete and measurable goals, leaving very little to chance.
+The S.M.A.R.T. system enables individuals to devise a solid plan with concrete and measurable goals, leaving little to chance.

 S.M.A.R.T. stands for Specific, Measurable, Achievable, Relevant, and Time-bound.
 Let's take a closer look.

 - Specific: Goals should be written in the most simplistic manner possible, honing in on one specific outcome.
 Without this core principle, you might find it hard to focus and, in the end, feel unmotivated.

 Bad: I want to be a better student.

 - Good: I'm going to focus on boosting my overall grade in MAT 101.

 - Measurable: Goals need to be measurable in such a way that tangible evidence can be presented along the way.
 It's fun to track your milestones!
 This can be as simple as setting a specific date for your achievement.

 Bad: I'm going to study for this Friday's math test.

 - Good: I'm going to study every day and then meet with a tutor on Wednesday to prepare for Friday's test.

 - Achievable: Goals should be designed like a good workout.
 They should stretch you slightly, so you feel challenged, but not cause stress or injury.